bleekley/AP-Calculator/README.md

 # Wi-Fi Access Point (AP) Calculator

-This project is a **Wi-Fi Access Point Calculator** built with **Streamlit**.
+This project is a **Wi-Fi Access Point Calculator**.
+Originally, VBS for labor calculator in MS Excel.
+Refactored for **Streamlit**.
 The calculator helps estimate the number of wireless access points (APs) required for a given environment based on factors such as square footage, number of floors, attenuation levels, and the number of corporate and guest users.

 ## Features
 - **Calculate APs based on coverage and capacity**.